Why Co-op Could Be the Most Valuable Part of Your Education

 Co-op is your opportunity to gain real-world work experience in your industry.
 If your program includes it, you can use Lakehead University and Georgian College’s networks to find a work placement that will earn you credit toward your graduation, and experience to help you land that first job when you graduate.

 Co-op in the Bachelor of Engineering (Electrical) program

 Electrical engineering students can choose to participate in a co-op option between the third and fourth year of study.
 At this point in the program, students are comfortable with electrical engineering fundamentals and gaining experience with more advanced techniques and systems, and can use the co-op to learn more about where their own interests might take them in the future.

 Co-op in the Honours Bachelor of Science (Computers) program

-Students in computer science benefit from two co-op work terms integrated into the summers following both the first and second year of study.
+Students in computer science benefit from one co-op work term integrated into the summer following the second year of study.
 Students will have access to job postings through Georgian College that aren’t typically available to less experienced programmers.
 That means early, paid workplace experience that helps students move forward in the program as they return to school every fall.
 Students will have learned new skills and maintained fundamentals that will help them continue as the program becomes more challenging.
 In addition, co-op will allow students to experience the reality of a real-world job search in the computer science field.